SuitableCommand/SkyBlockPlus/README.md

 **Breeze.** Now occasionally spawn in any windswept biome.

-**Cave Spider.** Now occasionally spawns in place of a spider below y=0.
-Cave spiders have a small chance to spawn with the weaving potion effect.
+**Cave Spider.** Cave spiders have a small chance to spawn with the weaving potion effect.

 **Elder Guardian.** Now created when a guardian is struck by lightning.